TCLamnidis/BareBonesBash/README.md

 ---

 Once we've logged in the `~` points to a different home directory, as you are on a different machine.
 However, all of the commands you've learned so far will still work the same. ;)

 It is important to keep your corner of the servers well organised, and the trick to doing that is making your own directories.
 Often _a lot_ of them.
 You can make a new empty directory using the command `mkdir`, shorthand for "**m**a**k**e **dir**ectory".

 ```bash
 mkdir ~/BareBonesBosh
 ls ~
 ```

 You can now see your new and devoid-of-content directory.
 But don't celebrate yet!
 The directory has the wrong name!
 Who could have seen _this_ coming?
-If you saw the typo and fixed it already, no brownies for you!.
+If you saw the typo and fixed it already, no brownies for you!
 But don't lose hope, because we can rename things with the `mv` command, shorthand for "move".

 In fact move, as the name suggests, will move a file/folder into a new location, also renaming it in the process, if necessary.
+It works by `mv`, the old location and a target location.

 ```bash
 mv ~/BareBonesBosh ~/BearBonesBash
 ```

-This will now move the directory into the same location, but with a different name, essentially renaming it to `BearBonesBash`.
-Oh no!
+The command above will now move the directory into the same location, but with the target location having a different name, essentially renaming it to `BearBonesBash`.

+But oh no!
 Not again!
 This is not a bash tutorial for ancient bear genomics!
 Let's just delete that empty directory and start over, using the `rmdir` command, short for "**r**e**m**ove **dir**ectory".

 ```bash
 rmdir ~/BearBonesBash